maods2/research-retrieval/README.md

 ## Extensibility

 To extend the framework, you can add new models, loss functions, datasets, metrics (retrieval or classification), optimizers, and both training and evaluation pipelines.
-Typically, this involves creating your custom script and registering the new function or class in the appropriate factory module.
+This typically involves implementing your custom script and registering the new function or class in the appropriate factory module.

 After implementing your component, update or create configuration templates as needed.
 You may need to generate new dataset, model, or general config files to support your additions.